Margaret Parry – Chair

 Following several years working for the World Health Organisation in Geneva, Margaret returned to the UK in the 1970s, where she married and had three sons.
 She settled in Ipswich in 1982 and has remained here ever since.
 Margaret was employed in various roles throughout her career, at the same time studying as a mature student to achieve a post graduate HR qualification.
 Subsequently she became a Chartered Member of the Institute of Personnel and Development.

-After working for many years in human resources management, for private, public and not-for-profit organisations, Margaret’s working relationship with Lighthouse Women’s Aid led to her becoming a trustee in 2014, followed by appointment as Vice Chair in 2015.
+After working for many years in human resources management, for private, public and not-for-profit organisations, Margaret’s working relationship with Lighthouse Women’s Aid led to her becoming a trustee in 2014, followed by appointment as Vice Chair in 2015 and Chair in 2019.
 She has always found working with the LWA Team to be a challenging, inspiring experience, and considers herself privileged to be able to contribute and be involved.

 Now retired, Margaret enjoys her garden, walks with her crazy spaniel, spending time with her family in various areas of the UK and abroad, and holidays in the sun.